The Netherlands Institute for the Near East

 Please note:

 All items in the De Liagre Böhl Collection have moved to a new location in 2024.
+Read more in this news item.
 This means that the way to access collection items has changed.

 As before, we welcome researchers, colleagues and students who wish to view or study collection items.
 Our clay tablets and other objects (with and without cuneiform texts) are available, even while we are still working on making more detailed information on each item available through UBL’s online catalogue, CDLI, and the RMO website.